 The Village Building Inspectors inspect many sites through out the day.
-It is important to call or contact the Building Inspectors to schedule the inspection you need.
-If you do not schedule the inspection, it may be 48 hours before the Building Inspector can inspect your site.
+It is important to call or contact the Building Inspectors to schedule the inspection you need in advance.
+If you do not schedule the inspectionin advance, it may be 48 hours before the Building Inspector can inspect your site.

 The following is a list of required inspections in the typical construction order.
 Your project may not require all the listed inspections.
 Please use the list as a guideline for calling for inspections.

 The following building inspections are required (as applicable) for commercial projects:

 - Erosion Control (inspected throughout construction and until vegetation is re-established

 - Footing Inspection (prior to placement of concrete to ensure size and soil conditions are adequate)

 - Foundation Inspection (after steel is placed, prior to placement of concrete to ensure size and placement on footings)

 - Tar, Tile and Stone (prior to backfilling to ensure tile placement is correct and amount of gravel over tile is adequate)